Rimadyl for Dogs: Side Effects in Older Dogs, What's Normal vs Concerning

 Your vet will usually recommend baseline bloodwork before starting Rimadyl, especially for older dogs, and periodic rechecks to monitor liver and kidney values.

-Rimadyl should not be combined with other NSAIDs (like Deramaxx, Meloxicam) or with steroids (like prednisone), as this greatly increases the risk of ulcers and bleeding.
+Rimadyl should NOT be combined with other NSAIDs (Deramaxx, Meloxicam) or steroids (prednisone).
+This greatly increases the risk of stomach ulcers and bleeding.

 What to Watch for at Home